John McAtee: Luton Town

+Bolton Wanderers

+On 9 August 2024, McAtee signed for Bolton Wanderers for an undisclosed fee on a three-year contract.

 Personal life

-McAtee is the older brother of Manchester City midfielder James McAtee.
-Their father, paternal grandfather and great-uncles played rugby league professionally, and the football players and managers Alan Ball Sr. and Alan Ball Jr. are their maternal great-grandfather and great-uncle respectively.
+McAtee is the older brother of Nottingham Forest midfielder James McAtee.
+He is from Walkden.
+Their father, paternal grandfather (also both called John) and great-uncles played rugby league professionally, and the football players and managers Alan Ball Sr. and Alan Ball Jr. are their maternal great-grandfather and great-uncle respectively.